tkalejandro/three-mania/src/docs/environment/project-folder-structure.md

 ## Public folder

-Here you will find all explanations related to public folder.
+Here you will find all explanations related to `/public` folder.

 ### Audio